backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Event Source Mapping.md

 	- **Kinesis Data Streams (KDS)**
 	- **SQS & SQS FIFO queue**
 	- **DynamoDB Streams**
+		- `AWSLambdaDynamoDBExecutionRole` allows Lambda to read from dynamodb tables.
 - Records need to be **polled** from the source.
 This means lambda needs to ask the services for some records.
 - Lambda is invoked **synchronously**.
 - Internally an **event source map** is created which is responsible for polling kinesis and getting the results back.